 top of page

-Research Interests: we want to understand how parasitic nematodes infect their host at a molecular and genetic level.
-Our research investigates the protein-coding genes and the small RNAs that have a role in nematode parasitism.
-We use the parasitic nematode Strongyloides ratti, a gastrointestinal of rodents, as a model to understand nematode parasitism.
+Research Interests: we want to understand how the parasitic nematode Strongyloides spp. infect their host at a molecular and genetic level i.e. what is in the molecular toolbox these parasites use to successfully infect a host?
+We use the parasitic nematode Strongyloides ratti, a gastrointestinal parasite of rodents, as a model to understand nematode parasitism.

 Research questions we are interested in include: